Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 This program reflects Dr. Black’s commitment to the field of medicine, the future of which lies with the education of children.
 “Brainworks” was held for the first time in May of 1998 and every year since then from 10am – 2pm in Harvey Morse Auditorium at Cedars-Sinai Medical Center.
 The program is free of charge to the students.

 More information about the day's events can be found here.

 - Introduction to the World of Stem Cells: A Conference for High School Students

-The conference is held during Brain Awareness Week on March 11th at Cedars-Sinai Medical Center's Harvey Morse Auditorium from 5pm to 7pm.
+The conference will be held at Cedars-Sinai Medical Center's Harvey Morse Auditorium from 5pm to 7pm.
 Those interested in attending the conference must register.
-Last day of registration will be March 10, 2014.
-Click here to register.
+Registration will be open on October 1, 2014.

 For more information about the conferences listed, please contact Samantha Phu, Department Academic Program Coordinator, at firstname.lastname@example.org.